riscv-boom/riscv-boom/docs/sections/intro-overview/riscv-isa.rst

 More information about the RISC-V ISA can be found at http://riscv.org.

 ..
-[1] Currently, BOOM does not implement the proposed “V" vector extension.
+[1] Currently, BOOM does not implement the proposed "V" vector extension.